60-day money-back on any purchase

 Golfers with slower swing speeds require flexible shafts to spring into the ball at impact and square the clubface.

-A stiffer shaft does not offer this luxury, and it causes slower swingers to lose power on the downswing, restricting energy transfer and ball speed.
+A stiffer shaft does not offer this luxury.
 Ultimately, a stiffer shaft causes slow-swing-speed golfers to lose distance and accuracy off the tee.

 Players launching a driver between 84 to 96 mph are built to swing a regular flex shaft, while 72 to 83 mph works with a senior flex.
 On the higher side, shaft manufacturers design a stiff flex for driver swing speeds between 97 and 104 mph.